 We have published the list of selected 2020 and 2021 T Level providers and the T Levels they plan to deliver.
 We are working with these providers to make sure they have the support they need to deliver T Levels successfully and to give them the opportunity to work with us to develop the new programmes.

-Funding for T Level Delivery
+Funding for T Level delivery

 DfE consulted on its approach for funding T Levels in 2018 to 2019 and subsequently published its response to this in June 2019.

 In July DfE published detailed information on how we will fund T Levels in the academic year 2020 to 2021.
 We updated this information in February 2020.

 On the 31 August 2019, the Chancellor announced an additional £400m for 16 to 19 education for academic year 2020 to 2021.
 As a result, we will be increasing the funding rate for 16 to 19 education, including T Levels, by 4.7% and the new funding rates have now been published.